lawrennd/old_talks/_systems/includes/nigeria-nmis-spatial-join.md

 A very common operation is the need to map from locations in a country to the administrative regions.
 If we were building a ride sharing app, we might also want to map riders to locations in the city, so that we could know how many riders we had in different city areas.

-Administrative regions have various names like cities, counties, districts or states.
+Administrative regions have various names like cities, counties, districts, or states.
 These conversions for the administrative regions are important for getting the right information to the right people.

-Of course, if we had a knowlegdeable Nigerian, we could ask her about what the right location for each of these health facilities is, which state is it in?
+Of course, if we had a knowledgeable Nigerian, we could ask her about what the right location for each of these health facilities is, which state is it in?
 But given that we have the latitude and longitude, we should be able to find out automatically what the different states are.

 This is where "geo" data becomes important.
 We need to download a dataset that stores the location of the different states in Nigeria.
 These files are known as 'outline' files.
 Because they draw the different states of different countries in outline.